jamesrp13/Alarm/README.md

 5. Create an `addAlarm(fireTimeFromMidnight: NSTimeInterval, name: String)` function that creates an alarm and adds it to the `alarms` array.
 6. Create an `updateAlarm(alarm: Alarm, fireTimeFromMidnight: NSTimeInterval, name: String)` function that updates an existing alarm's fire time and name.
 6. Create a `deleteAlarm(alarm: Alarm)` function that removes the alarm from the `alarms` array
     * note: There is no 'removeObject' function on arrays.
 You will need to find the index of the object and then remove the object at that index.
+Refer to documentation if you need to know how to find the index of an object.
     * note: If you face a compiler error, you may need to check that you have properly implented the Equatable protocol for `Alarm` objects
 7. Create a sharedController property as a shared instance.
     * note: Review the syntax for creating shared instance properties

 ### Controller Staged Data Using a Mock Data Function

-Add mock task data to the AlarmController.
+Add mock alarm data to the AlarmController.
 Once there is mock data, teams can serialize work, with some working on the views with visible data and others working on implementing the controller logic.
 This is a quick way to get objects visible so you can begin building the views.

 There are many ways to add mock data to model object controllers.
 We will do so using a computed property.

 1. Create a `mockAlarms:[Alarm]` computed property that holds a number of staged `Alarm` objects
     * Initialize a small number of `Alarm` objects to return with varying properties
-3. When you want mock data, set self.tasks to self.mockTasks in the initializer.
+3. When you want mock data, set self.alarms to self.alarms in the initializer.
 Remove it when you no longer want mock data.
     * note: If you have not added an initializer, add one.

 ### Wire up the Alarm List Table View and implement the 'updateWith' pattern on the `SwitchTableViewCell` class.